Emad-H/Physical-Verification-using-SKY130/README.md

 Here, the port order was not updated as lef files do not contain port order metadata.
 However, port class and use information was imported.
 Unfortunately, port order is only captured in the spice files from a vendor, but magic has no spice read command as these files provide no layout information.

 To read port order from spice files, we can use a custom .tcl script and call it in the magic console with `readspice /usr/share/pdk/sky130A/libs.ref/sky130_fd_sc_hd/spice/sky130_fd_sc_hd.spice`.
 We may have to load the cell layout again from the Cell Manager.
-Now if weinquire the same port 1 information, we find the correct port ordering as below.
+Now if we inquire the same port 1 information, we find the correct port ordering as below.

 ![port-spice](Day2/2-12.png)

 ### Lab - Abstract Views

 For abstraction, we cannot start with a cell in memory.
 Let us open a fresh Magic session and read the lef library file using `lef read /usr/share/pdk/sky130A/libs.ref/sky130_fd_sc_hd/lef/sky130_fd_sc_hd.lef` and load the same and2_1 cell from the Cell Manager.
-This hould bring up an abstract view of the cell as shown below.
+This should bring up an abstract view of the cell as shown below.

 ![and-abstract](Day2/2-13.png)